 Enough!
 I’m determined to cut through the clutter in our house!

 In other years when I’ve thought of de-cluttering the whole house I would get almost overwhelmed.
-Where do I begin?
+How do I start decluttering?
 How do I find places for all of it?
 How do I make sure it stays organized once I’ve gone through it?

 I still had this mindset of decluttering being a big ol’ chore up until a few months ago when I read this fantastic post from Nony at A Slob Comes Clean.
 It was like a huge light went off in my brain!
 Decluttering is simply the act of getting rid of what doesn't belong, isn't needed, or belongs in the trash.
 It doesn’t mean buying a whole slew of new bins for your things to go in or coming up with some type of system that you hope will change your life - that’s organizing.
 It’s a whole different ball game.
 Right now, I’m in the game of decluttering.
 I just want things GONE.